 Alumnus Dale A. Gardner (BS, Engr Phys, '70) becomes the first Illini in space as the commander of the space shuttle Challenger's September 30—October 5 mission.
 Gardner will command the Discovery November 1984 mission as well.1983

 The John D. and Catherine T. MacArthur Foundation establishes an endowed chair at the University of Illinois.
 After a campus-wide competition among 14 departments for the chair, Anthony J. Leggett is named the MacArthur Professor of Physics.

 Associate Professor of Physics Laura B. Eisenstein argues before a national APS meeting that more women should be encouraged to study physics and that women who have already chosen careers in physics must be assured of equal opportunities for advancement.

-Head Ralph O. Simmons chairs a joint APS/American Astronomical Society to examine the status of academic positions for women in physics and astronomy.1982
+Head Ralph O. Simmons chairs a joint APS/American Astronomical Society panel to examine the status of senior academic positions for women in physics and astronomy.1982

 The Physics Building is renamed the Loomis Laboratory of Physics.1980